Tezcavv/3D-Weather-Station/README.md

  - Newtonsoft Json / Json.net

 ## Known Bug
- - When swapping from one view to another the data doesn't automatically refresh
+ - In the GitHub Pages Build swapping view doesn´t automatically update some data until a manual refresh is called
+   - any Weather/City button will correctly trigger the update